Anthony Levandowski is back with a new self-driving startup, called Kache.ai

 The company, called Kache.ai (pronounced like cache), has kept a low profile since paperwork registering it as a corporation was first filed with the California Secretary of State nearly seven months ago.
 And at first glance, there’s no indication that Levandowski is even tied to the company.

-Corporation documents, filed with the state, list a “Thomas S. Lee Jr” as its president.
+Corporation documents, filed with the state, list a “Thomas S. Lee Jr.” as its president.
 A search on LinkedIn showed Lee, a software developer whose previous experience includes co-founding two San Diego-based companies, as president of Kache.ai.
 Since reaching out to Kache.ai, all references of the company have been removed from LinkedIn.

 However, the address listed on the corporation’s state filing tells a different story.
-Kache.ai’s documents filed with the state lists an address in St. Helena, California.
+Kache.ai’s documents filed with the state lists an address in St. Helena, Calif.
 The property is owned by Levandowski’s father and stepmother, according to property tax and title records reviewed by TechCrunch.
-Levandowski’s stepmother Suzanna Musick was CEO of another one of Levandowski’s startups called 510 Systems.
+Levandowski’s stepmother Suzanna Musick was CEO of another one of Levandowski’s startups, called 510 Systems.

 The company didn’t return calls for comment.
 However, other unnamed sources within the global autonomous vehicle ecosystem confirmed to TechCrunch that Levandowski is connected to the company.